100% not spicy

 Heat the oil and when hot, chuck in the whole spices – cloves, cardamoms. cinammon and bay leaves.
 When they start going brown, add the sugar and let it caramelize into a lovely red colour.

 Take the pan off the flame for a minute and mix in the milky yoghurt.
 Lower the flame to a low to medium and put the pan back on.
-Don’t worry if the milk spilts – it will make no difference to the taste.
+Don’t worry if the milk splits.

 Stirring the mixture well, add in the cauliflower.
 Cover the pan until the florets are soft.
 This should take 5 – 10 minutes.

 Take the lid off and add the green chillies.
 Turn the flame up and keep cooking until the water in the pan dries up and the cauliflower is cooked.
-Add salt to taste.
+Stir in the ghee and add salt to taste.

 This entry was posted on Sunday, November 12th, 2006 at 7:40 am and is filed under Highlights, Vegetables, Vegetarian.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.